-Best electric mountain bikes 2024 – the top-rated e-MTBs we've tested
+Best electric mountain bikes – the top-rated e-MTBs we've tested

 (Image credit: GuyKesTV)

-e-MTBing has become massively popular and if you head out on the trails you'll see loads of riders hammering around with electrical assistance.
+E-MTBing is massively popular and if you head out on the trails you'll see loads of riders hammering around with electrical assistance.
 There are many reasons why riders would opt for an e-MTB rather than a regular bike, whether it's packing in as many runs as possible, fitness issues, or simply preferring the different riding style of an e-MTB.

 Best electric mountain bikes

 Why trust BikePerfect Our cycling experts have decades of testing experience.
-We'll always share our unbiased opinions on bikes and gear.
+We\'ll always share our unbiased opinions on bikes and gear.
 Find out more about how we test.

-1. Best overall
+1. Best electric mountain bike overall

-Specialized S-Works Levo SL II
+Side view of the Specialized S-Works Levo SL II on a hillside

 The Levo SL II may have a lower power motor and battery, but it's still our pick for the best e-MTB (Image credit: GuyKesTV)